 Great news, of course, but we’re not the kind of business to pat ourselves on the back and stop.
 We’re always looking for ways to improve.

-Phil Whittingham - Finance Director
+Phil Whittingham - Lead Executive

 Phil became Director, Finance on 1 January 2008.
-Phil qualified as a Chartered Accountant in 1996 and joined the company from KPMG's Birmingham office in August 1999, where he worked closely with Virgin Trains.
+He qualified as a Chartered Accountant in 1996 and joined the company from KPMG’s Birmingham office in August 1999, where he worked closely with Virgin Trains.

 Phil has held various positions in the Finance team, initially having responsibility for business plans and accounts.
 He was Finance Director of West Coast before joining the Executive team.